gjbex/ChatGPT-for-HPC/examples/github-copilot/README.md

-# Github Copilot
+# GitHub Copilot

-Github Copilot can be a huge help when writing code.
+GitHub Copilot can be a huge help when writing code.
 It will monitor what you do, and adapt to your coding style.

-Here you can find a number of [asciinema](https://asciinema.org/) screencast that show Github Copilot in action in the neovim editor.
+Here you can find a number of [asciinema](https://asciinema.org/) screencast that show GitHub Copilot in action in the neovim editor.

 ## What is it?